-This research will review some of the top Java frameworks.
+This research will review some of the top Java enterprise frameworks.
 First off, let’s find out what a framework means.
 Software frameworks are used to build APIs and other services for the web, for example.
 It is considered that frameworks can ease the work of developers.
-Among the helpful things, frameworks offer is the ability to use libraries and databases, the ability to use for both dynamic and static sites.
+Among the helpful things, frameworks offer is the ability to use libraries and databases, and the ability to use both dynamic and static sites.
 Below are Java enterprise frameworks that might be of interest to DICEUS blog readers.

 An enterprise app is all about business solutions.
 In the modern professional workplace, enterprise applications are sophisticated, adaptable, scalable, and goal-focused.
 They can be delivered to various platforms crosswise over corporate systems, intranets, or the Internet.
 They are information-driven, easy to use, and should meet stringent prerequisites for security, organization, maintenance, etc. To put it plainly, they are exceptionally intricate frameworks.

 Building enterprise applications implies fulfilling hundreds or thousands of particular needs.
 In addition, each framework choice you make to fulfill every need influences numerous requirements, regularly in ways that are hard to comprehend or foresee — and the inability to meet any of these prerequisites can mean the failure of the whole task!
-So, if you are looking for the best match framework for your enterprise solution keep reading to learn about the advantages and disadvantages of 10 top web application development tools.
+So, if you are looking for the best match framework for your enterprise solution, keep reading to learn about the advantages and disadvantages of the 10 top web application development tools.